 Montreal by Season: How the City Changes

 Pick your season carefully because Montreal has four distinct personalities.
 Summer is festivals and patios.
-Winter is proving you are tough enough.
+Winter is proving that you are tough enough.
 Fall is the mountain turning into color.
-Spring is waiting, then the market exploding with ramps and fiddleheads.
+Spring is waiting, then the market will explode with ramps and fiddleheads.
 Each season decides which Montreal you meet, and many hidden gems in Montreal surface when you show up early or late.
-Come in August and you will think this city never stops.
-Visit in March and you will wonder why anyone lives here.
+Come in August, and you will think this city never stops.
+Visit in March, and you will wonder why anyone lives here.

 Summer: When Montreal Finally Exhales